-A self-evaluation is a public entity's assessment of its current policies and practices.
-The self-evaluation identifies and corrects those policies and practices that are inconsistent with title II's requirements.
+A self-evaluation is a public entity's assessment of everything, including its programs, services, and activities; facilities; and current policies, practice and procedures.
+The self-evaluation identifies and corrects barriers to access that are inconsistent with its title II requirements.
 All public entities should have completed a self-evaluation by January 26, 1993.
 A public entity that employs 50 or more employees must retain its self-evaluation for three years.
-Other public entities are not required to retain their self-evaluations, but are encouraged to do so because these documents evidence a public entity's good faith efforts to comply with title II's requirements.
+Other public entities are not required to retain their self-evaluations, but are encouraged to do so because these documents support a public entity's good faith efforts to comply with its title II requirements.